Man who dumped 90,000 pennies was retaliating against ex-worker, Labor Department says

 The complaint, filed in U.S. District Court for the Northern District of Georgia on Dec.
 30, is the latest escalation since Flaten submitted his two-week notice at the auto shop.

-Flaten called the Hour and Wage division at the U.S. Department of Labor in January 2021 to report that Walker did not pay him his final check of $915, according to the complaint.
+Flaten called the Wage and Hour division at the Labor Department in January 2021 to report that Walker did not pay him his final check of $915, according to the complaint.
 Flaten’s check had been prepared but never mailed.

 The next day, Walker told the agency that he would not pay Flaten the amount owed, according to the Labor Department court document.

-Within two hours of learning that Flaten complained to the Labor Department, according to the complaint, he decided to give the payment in the form of pennies and said, “How can you make this guy realize what a disgusting example of a human being he is … [y]ou know what?
-I’ve got plenty of pennies, I’ll use them.”
+Within two hours of learning that Flaten complained to the Labor Department, according to the complaint, he decided to give the payment in the form of pennies and said, “How can you make this guy realize what a disgusting example of a human being he is … [Y]ou know what?
+I’ve got plenty of pennies; I’ll use them.”

 On March 12, an unfamiliar man rang Flaten’s doorbell to alert him about his money, only for Flaten to discover the 500 pounds of pennies at the end of his driveway along with a pay stub and an envelope with an expletive scrawled on it.